 Osaka to London.
 The tour ends after breakfast.
-There is a transfer to the airport in time for the recommended flight from Osaka, Kansai International Airport to London Heathrow.
+(Flights to London are not included – there is an airport transfer in time for the recommended direct flight back to London, via Helsinki –see Practicalities)

 Professor Timon Screech

-Professor of History of Art at SOAS, University of London.
-He has also taught at numerous other universities including Chicago, Heidelberg, Meiji and Waseda.
+Professor of History of Art at the International Research Center for Japanese Studies (Nichibunken) in Kyoto.
+He has also taught at numerous other universities including SOAS, Chicago, Heidelberg, Meiji and Waseda.
 He is an expert on the art and culture of the Edo Period, including its international dimension, and has published some dozen books on the subject.
 His best-known work is probably Sex & the Floating World, a study of erotica, and he has recently completed a field-defining overview of the Edo arts, Obtaining Images.
 His work has been translated into French, Japanese, Korean, Polish and Romanian.

-Flights from London to Tokyo and Osaka to London are not included in the price of the tour.
-We will send the recommended flight options from London with your booking confirmation, which will be available to book in June 2020.
-You can either make your own reservation or we can book on your behalf.
-The cost of a World Traveller (economy) seat at the time of going to press is c. £725.
+International flights from London to Tokyo and from Osaka to London are not included in the price of the tour.
+We will send recommended flight options from London with your booking confirmation.
+The cost of a World Traveller (economy) seat with British Airways at the time of going to press is c. £850.

 We provide airport transfers to meet the recommended return flights from London.
 For those not taking the recommended flights, airport transfers can be arranged for an additional cost.

 It is possible to arrange additional nights at the hotels before or after the tour.
 Please contact us if you are interested.
-The night of 19th April 2020 or 9th May 2021 is included in the price of the tour to allow for early check-in on Day 1.
+The night of 7th May 2022 is included in the price of the tour to allow for early check-in on Day 1.

 A good level of fitness is essential.
 Unless you enjoy entirely unimpaired mobility, cope with everyday walking and stair-climbing without difficulty and are reliably sure-footed, this tour is not for you.
 You may be on your feet for lengthy stretches of time.
 Uneven ground and irregular paving are standard.
 Average distance by coach per day: 38 miles.